BY GOLIATH J. DAVIS, Ph. D., Contributor

 Like my mother and others from her era, mothers today are engaged.
 However, their engagement is often misunderstood and devalued.
 The system expects their failed products, i.e. poorly educated parents, to perform reading, math and science miracles.
 The extraordinary efforts many parents make feeding, clothing and preparing their children to meet the educational experts each day are not factored into the engagement equation, but they should be recognized and appreciated.

 I am the product of a total institution (school) where the actors performed.
 They cared for the students, understood parental challenges and created an environment where failure was not an option.
 I continue to have the utmost respect for teachers.
 Like parents, teachers as a group are caring and engaged.
 Those who are not should never be allowed to overshadow the caring professionals.
 Likewise, engaged parents should be valued and never painted with the broad brush of non-engagement.

 Educational leaders state unequivocally that teachers are the most important individuals in the classroom as it relates to learning.
-However, teacher training, support and preparation in Pinellas, has not adequately meet the educational, diversity and social service challenges teachers face.
+However, teacher training, support and preparation in Pinellas have not adequately met the educational, diversity, and social service challenges teachers face.